qitoahc/PayToWin_or_PayToPlay/README.md

 ## **Magic: The Gathering - What is it exactly?**:
 From Wikipedia, the free encyclopedia:
-_Magic: The Gathering (colloquially known as Magic or MTG) is a collectible and digital collectible card game created by Richard Garfield.[1]
-Released in 1993 by Wizards of the Coast (now a subsidiary of Hasbro), Magic was the first trading card game and has approximately thirty-five million players as of December 2018,[2][3][4] and over twenty billion Magic cards produced in the period from 2008 to 2016, during which time it grew in popularity.[5][6]
+  - "Magic: The Gathering (colloquially known as Magic or MTG) is a collectible and digital collectible card game created by Richard Garfield.[1]
+Released in 1993 by Wizards of the Coast (now a subsidiary of Hasbro), Magic was the first trading card game and has approximately thirty-five million players as of December 2018,[2][3][4] and over twenty billion Magic cards produced in the period from 2008 to 2016, during which time it grew in popularity.[5][6]"

-_A player in Magic takes the role of a Planeswalker, doing battle with other players as Planeswalkers by casting spells, using artifacts, and summoning creatures as depicted on individual cards drawn from their individual decks.
+  - "A player in Magic takes the role of a Planeswalker, doing battle with other players as Planeswalkers by casting spells, using artifacts, and summoning creatures as depicted on individual cards drawn from their individual decks.
 A player defeats their opponents typically, but not always, by draining them of their starting life total.
-Although the original concept of the game drew heavily from the motifs of traditional fantasy role-playing games such as Dungeons & Dragons, the gameplay bears little similarity to pencil-and-paper adventure games, while simultaneously having substantially more cards and more complex rules than many other card games.
+Although the original concept of the game drew heavily from the motifs of traditional fantasy role-playing games such as Dungeons & Dragons, the gameplay bears little similarity to pencil-and-paper adventure games, while simultaneously having substantially more cards and more complex rules than many other card games. "
-__

 ## **Areas of Exploration**: